Where Passion Meets Purpose

 Specialty Trusts

 Trusts are designed to support the needs of individuals from all different social circumstances and backgrounds.
-As unique situations present themselves, finding the specialty trust product that best suits each client is a passion of our team.
-Many trusts designed to help the disabled and vulnerable may not address all aspects of a beneficiary’s life.
+As unique situations present themselves, finding the specialty trust solution that best suits a client's needs is a passion of our team.
+Many trusts designed to help the disabled and vulnerable may not address all aspects of a beneficiary's life.
 At DBF, we actively follow changes in state and federal legislation which may necessitate the development of a specialized trust tool.
 Our team is actively listening to our beneficiaries, their families, and our attorney partners to support the evolving needs of our clients.

-At DBF, we have adopted a few trust solutions that are universally known, such as Qualified Income Trusts and ABLE accounts.
-While others have been drafted specific to changing state and federal regulations and client needs, such as the Kentucky Minor Protective Trust and Individual Disbursement Accounts.
-Regardless of the trust or account, we understand that for any trust account to function at its best, diligent, comprehensive, personalized administration services are fundamental.
+At DBF, we have adopted a few trust solutions that are universally known, such as Qualified Income Trusts, while others have been drafted to address the changing state and federal regulations, and client needs, such as the Kentucky Minor Protective Trust and Individual Disbursement Accounts.
+Regardless of the trust type, we understand that for any trust account to function at its best, diligent, comprehensive, personalized administration services are fundamental.

 Why Choose Us